Pepinadas: The ideal refreshing snack for hot weather

 • Gummies or sour candies (optional): They add additional texture and flavor.

-How to make pickles at home
+How to make pepinadas at home

-Start by washing and, if you prefer, peeling your freshcucumbers.
+Start by washing and, if you prefer, peeling your fresh cucumbers.
 Cut two into cubes and place in plastic cups.

 Blend the remaining cucumbers with the lemon juice, sugar and water.
 Taste while still in the blender.
 Add a tablespoon of sugar if you want it sweeter or 2 tablespoons of lemon if you want your pickle more acidic.